titouancreach/peerflix-gui/README.md

 ## Motivation

-Originally for my girlfriend who have difficulties to use terminal :)
+Originally for my girlfriend who have difficulties to use the terminal :)

 ## Screenshot